Skip to content

 How it works

-On the bottom of the page view of each content, you will find a section labeled Backlinks where you can now see all other content that you reused this content in.
+At the bottom of each object, you will find a section labeled Backlinks where you can now see all other objects where your current object is linked.
 Next time you open an object you will immediately see where it is used and how it relates to other notes.

 image